jonz94/capacitor-image-picker/README.md

 After modified `ios/App/Podfile`, make sure to run `pod update` command to sync up the iOS project.

+### Permissions

+iOS requires the following usage description be added and filled out for your app in `Info.plist`:

+- `NSPhotoLibraryUsageDescription` (`Privacy - Photo Library Usage Description`)

+Read about [Configuring `Info.plist`](https://capacitorjs.com/docs/ios/configuration#configuring-infoplist) in the [iOS Guide](https://capacitorjs.com/docs/ios) for more information on setting iOS permissions in Xcode.

 ## Android

+### Native Dependencies Setup

 This plugin uses [a forked version](https://github.com/jonz94/TedImagePicker) of [TedImagePicker](https://github.com/ParkSangGwon/TedImagePicker) under the hood.